Skills and Workforce Development Agreement

 You were invited to examine the interim report and to make written submissions by 17 July 2020.

-The final report is expected to be handed to the Australian Government in November 2020 and publicly released shortly after.
+The final study report is to be handed to the Australian Government in December 2020 and released in January 2021.

 Download the overview